entity-toolkit/nttiny/README.md

 ## Setup

 The following setup ensures that all the libraries are compiled with the proper system-specific parameters.
 These steps need to be done just once on each system.
+In case you already have the `glfw` library install on your system -- change the `LIBRARIES` variable in `Makefile` from `glfw3` to `glfw` and skip steps 1-2.

 1. First we will need to compile a static `glfw` library for your system: